ZatinMe/codefundo/README.md

 # codefundo
 Project Intended to Predict Natural disaster for Microsoft CodeFunDo++

-# flood prediction using satellite data and machine learning
+# Flood prediction using satellite data and machine learning

 Floods are one of the most frequent and severe natural disasters.
 In addition to causing a huge economic damage (to the human property) they cause a substantial loss of human lives.